Koredotcom/docs/docs/gale/getting-started/sign-up-sign-in.md

 * Set up which users will receive email notifications when they are added to the admin’s account.
 * Manage guardrail scanners and configured integrations for the account.

-## New Account Sign-up and Activation
+## New Account Sign Up and Activation

 If you do not have an account on GALE, visit this home page [link](https://gale.kore.ai/){:target="_blank"} to sign up and follow the steps mentioned [here](./sign-up-sign-in.md/#steps-to-sign-up-and-activate-your-gale-account){:target="_blank"}.